 That's the goal.
 Functional storage that supports your productivity without creating friction.
 Whether you choose a basic vertical model or a high-end lateral unit, make sure it works for your specific situation.

 Start with one quality piece.
 You can always add more storage later.
 But a good file cabinet will serve you for years.
 It's furniture that earns its place by actually solving problems.
-And in a world of complicated solutions, sometimes you just need a solid metal box with smooth drawers and a lock that works.
+And in a world of complicated solutions, sometimes you just need a solid metal box with smooth drawers and a lock that works—supported by the right complementary accessories and organizational systems to keep everything running smoothly.

 Quick Guide to File Cabinet Storage and Selection